verrazzano/docs/content/en/docs/guides/migrate/integrate/cert-manager/_index.md

 ---
 title: "cert-manager"
-description: "Learn how to integrate cert-manager with other components"
 weight: 1
 draft: false
 ---

-blah-blah
+This document shows you how to integrate cert-manager with other OCNE components.

 ## Fluentd and Fluent Bit
 ## Network Policies